chuckh/polymer-quill/README.md

 ### Polymer Starter Kit 2

 If you are using Polymer Starter Kit 2 or like as the bases of your app you will need to change `dom: 'shadow'` to `dom: 'shady'` like below.
-Otherwise the Polymer Quill Editor will in display.
+Otherwise the Polymer Quill Editor will not display.

 ```javascript
   // Setup Polymer options